 Family Law Cases

-To relocate with children from one province to another is not always that easy and the main consideration will always be what are in their best interests.
-In the recent case of CG v NG JOL 33246 (GJ) the parties herein were engaged in divorce proceedings.
-The applicant sought an order allowing her to relocate to Cape Town with their minor children.
-The application came before this Court by way of urgency.
+To relocate with children from one province to another is not always that easy and the main consideration will always be what is in their best interests.
+In the recent case of CG v NG JOL 33246 (GJ) the parties were engaged in divorce proceedings.
+The applicant sought an order allowing her to relocate from Johannesburg to Cape Town with their minor children.
+The application came before Court by way of urgency.

 The Applicant requested the following order:

 At a previous court appearance the matter was referred to the office of the family advocate for a report on the primary residence of the minor children since the Court at that time considered the matter and thought that it was imprudent to make a decision about the applicant's relocation to Cape Town with the minor children without having had the benefit of an expert's report, the family advocate.

 When the matter came before Court, the primary purpose was to finalise the relocation question.
 To the Court's total surprise, the applicant instead proposed that the matter be postponed with costs reserved to enable her to challenge the report of the family advocate with which she was in disagreement with.

 The applicant contended that the postponement would not be prejudicial to the respondent as she was undertaking not to move to Cape Town until receipt of her own private independent expert report.
 Her further motivation for the postponement was that the matter should be postponed as it touches on the lives of the minor children.